-Soon after the World War II ended, another psychological war emerged.
-Between the democratic countries led by United States and the communist nations led by Soviet Union.
-Continued for several decades, named as Cold War, this psychological conflict directly or indirectly generated many wars during last century.
+Soon after the World War II ended, another psychological war emerged throughout the world.
+It was between the democratic countries led by United States and the communist nations by Soviet Union.
+Continued for several decades, named as the Cold War, this psychological war directly or indirectly generated many armed conflicts during the last century.
 Vietnam War was one of the bloodiest.

-Vietnam also split by ’17th parallel’ into north (communist) and south (anti-communist).
-Later an election to unify the two parts were arranged, but the US-backed south refused to participate.
-In result, communist-led northern guerrillas (also known as Viet Cong) started to clash with them.
+Vietnam itself was also split into North Vietnam (supported by communist countries) and South Vietnam (sponsored by anti-communist nations) by the ’17th parallel’ line.
+Later an election to unify the two parts were arranged, but the US-backed southern government refused to participate.
+As a result, communist-led northern guerrillas (also known as Viet Cong) started an assault on them.
 US sent a team of 2,000 military advisors to support their southern ally.
-The number grew geometrically within few years.
+The number grew dramatically within years.

-In 1970, the then US president Nixon sent troops to Cambodia to cut the supply chains of North Vietnamese army.
+In 1970, the then US President Nixon sent troops to Cambodia to cut down alleged supply chains for North Vietnamese army.
 Cambodia, who was so far neutral in the conflict, changed it’s position in reaction and decided to support North Vietnam in the war.
-US made another opponent with their own mistake.
-Casualties during the ‘Tet Offense’, Attacking on Cambodia and some other facts sparked more anger among US citizens.
-Nixon realized that the Indochina war was too much tough to win.
+US made another opponent through their own mistake.

-He ordered to find the solution on the table.
-After months of negotiation, in January 1973 the Paris Peace Accord was signed.
-According to the agreement, US forces withdrew themselves from Vietnam and prisoners of war were released.
-On 30 April 1975, South Vietnamese capital Saigon fall and South Vietnam surrendered to the North.
+He ordered to find a solution through the table.
+After months of negotiations, in January 1973 the Paris Peace Accord was signed.
+According to the agreement, US troops withdrew themselves from Vietnam and in return, US prisoners of war were released.
+On 30 April 1975, South Vietnamese capital Saigon was captured by the North and the southern forces surrendered.
 Two Vietnams were reunited as a communist country.
 The United States of America tasted the worst war defeat in a century.